-3. The company publishes information on the company's website both in Thai and English via website: www.interlinktelecom.co.th If there are information or important events, the company will update on the website within 24 hours.

-4. The company provided an organization's communication department to broadcast the news as well as the company's performance via various media to let shareholder, investor and stakeholder comprehend the company's information thoroughly and in time.

-5. The company organized activities for listed company to meet investors (SET opportunity day) on a regular basis every quarter.
+- 3. The company publishes information on the company's website both in Thai and English via website: www.interlinktelecom.co.th If there are information or important events, the company will update on the website within 24 hours. - 4.
+The company provided an organization's communication department to broadcast the news as well as the company's performance via various media to let shareholder, investor and stakeholder comprehend the company's information thoroughly and in time. - 5.
+The company organized activities for listed company to meet investors (SET opportunity day) on a regular basis every quarter.
 This event organized by the Stock Exchange of Thailand to promote better understanding of the current situation and transparency of the disclosed quarterly and annually.
 Also, it discloses the other information from duties under the regulations of the law.

-In 2023, the Company participated in the quarterly "SET Opportunity Day" arranged by the Stock Exchange of Thailand as follows:
+In 2024, the Company participated in the quarterly "SET Opportunity Day" arranged by the Stock Exchange of Thailand as follows:

-No. 1: Quarter 4/2022 8 th March 2023

-No. 2: Quarter 1/2023 16 th May 2023

-No. 3: Quarter 2/2023 15 th August 2023

-No. 4: Quarter 3/2023 14 th November 2023
+No. 1: Quarter 4/2023 5th March 2024 21th May 2024 No. 2: Quarter 1/2024 27th August 2024 No. 3: Quarter 2/2024 19th November 2024 No. 4: Quarter 3/2024

-6. Arrange for the retail investor analyst and the institutional investor to meet with the executive by making the appointment to inquire about the Company's information (Company Visit) in the year 2023 for 1 time

-7. Arrange the Annual General Meeting 2023 on Wednesday 27th April 2023 for 1 time.

-8. Preparation of newsletters related to the company's operating results.
+- 6. Arrange for the retail investor analyst and the institutional investor to meet with the executive by making the appointment to inquire about the Company's information (Company Visit) in the year 2024 for 1 time - 7.
+Arrange the Annual General Meeting 2024 on Wednesday 24th April 2024 for 1 time. - 8.
+Arrange the Extraordinary General Meeting of Shareholders No. 1/2567 was held once on Friday, July 26, 2024, in the form of an electronic meeting. - 9.
+Preparation of newsletters related to the company's operating results.
 In addition, news in terms of the progress of business operation and various marketing activities are provided throughout the year.